0xF013/pilltime-frontend/README.md

-A project to remind yourself to take you damn pills
+A project to remind yourself to take your damn pills

 Trello - https://trello.com/b/dt25E8MP/pilltime